Amulyam24/documentation/Developer-Guide.md

 boot the virtual machine.

-If you want to login to a virtual machine that hosts your containers, complete the following steps, which assume the use of a rootfs image.
+If you want to login to a virtual machine that hosts your containers, complete the following steps(using rootfs or initrd image).

 > **Note:** The following debug console instructions assume a systemd-based guest
 > O/S image.
 This means you must create a rootfs for a distro that supports systemd.